-For investigations in which the conduct alleged meets the scope requirements of the FGP, the Formal Grievance Process will govern the resolution process.
-See Section II.
+For investigations in which the conduct alleged meets the scope requirements of the FGP (see Section III), the Formal Grievance Process will govern the resolution process.
 The NOA will identify which Policy or Policies govern the investigation.

 The Title IX Office will make reasonable efforts to balance and protect the rights of the Parties during any investigation commenced under the Policies.
-During the investigative process, a Respondent is presumed not responsible until a determination of responsibility is made at the conclusion of the Hearing (and any appeal, as applicable).
+During the investigative process, a Respondent is presumed not responsible unless a determination of responsibility is made at the conclusion of the Hearing (and any appeal, as applicable).
 The Title IX Office will respect the privacy of the Parties and any witnesses in a manner consistent with Vanderbilt's obligations to investigate the alleged incident and take appropriate interim or corrective action.
 All investigations will be prompt, fair, and impartial.
 The Title IX Coordinator will appoint an Investigator to handle the investigation.
 This Investigator will be a different person than the Title IX Coordinator.
 The Title IX Office will keep the Parties reasonably informed of the status of the investigation.

 Both Parties may use an Adviser throughout the investigation.
 If a Party wishes to have an Adviser but has not selected one, the Title IX Office will send a list of trained Advisers from which the Party may choose.
+Vanderbilt Advisers are persons identified and trained by Vanderbilt who are made available to Parties at no cost.
+A list of Vanderbilt Advisers will be shared with Parties.

-Advisers may not participate directly in interviews; they may be present solely to advise or support the Party and are prohibited from speaking directly to the Investigator.
-Advisers who exceed the scope of their role or otherwise do not comport with reasonable rules of decorum for meetings and proceedings will be cautioned and may be removed from the process at Vanderbilt's sole discretion.
+Advisers are not permitted to participate directly in interviews; they are present solely to advise or support the Party and may not engage directly with the Investigator.
+Advisers are expected to participate in the process in a timely manner that does not unreasonably delay the resolution process.
+Advisers who exceed the scope of their role, unreasonably delay the resolution process, or otherwise do not comport with reasonable rules of decorum for meetings and proceedings will be cautioned and may be removed from the process at Vanderbilt's sole discretion.

 Parties may change Advisers during the resolution process but are limited to one Adviser at any time.
-Advisers are selected by the Parties (unless a Party lacks an Adviser at the time of a Hearing) to assist them during the resolution process.
 The Parties are ultimately responsible for their own engagement in the resolution process, and a Party's belief that an Adviser acted or failed to act, or otherwise underperformed, is not a ground for appeal of a determination.

-Staff, faculty, and employed postdoctoral fellows are generally required to participate in investigations, including investigations of Sexual Misconduct, and refusal to participate in such an investigation may result in disciplinary action and related sanctions, which is not considered Retaliation under the Policies.
+Staff, faculty, and employed postdoctoral fellows are expected to participate in investigations, including investigations of Sexual Misconduct, and refusal to participate in such an investigation may result in disciplinary action.

-During the investigation phase, the Investigator will strive to collect all relevant evidence.
+During the investigation phase, the Investigator will strive to collect all evidence directly related to the allegations.
 The Title IX Office cannot compel external sources to provide evidence.
 Investigation steps may include interviewing the Complainant, the Respondent, and any witnesses; and gathering evidence, including, but not limited to:

 - law enforcement investigation documents;

 - medical records with the appropriate releases;

 - relevant student or employment files;

 - academic records;

 - text messages;

 - emails;

 - screenshots;

 - pictures;

 - video surveillance;

 - verbal or written statements;

 - swipe records;

 - receipts;

-- internet or social media posts;
+- internet or social media posts; and

-- audio and video recordings; or
+- audio and video recordings.

-- other relevant documents or evidence.